Do I actually need a lawyer?

-Our regular office hours are Monday through Friday 8:30 a.m. – 5:00 p.m.
-However, we recognize that oftentimes people are in need of emergency assistance.
+Our regular office hours are Monday through Saturday 8:30 a.m. – 5:00 p.m.
+However, we recognize that often times people are in need of emergency assistance.
 An arrest can occur at anytime of day or night.
 In those situations, a person may need to meet with an attorney from our office after normal office hours.
 We recognize this fact and are more than amenable to coming to a prospective client’s home or place of business.
 When you contact us, we can discuss what time and place works best.

 What are my chances?

 This is one of the first things that our clients would like to know.
 However, even the most experienced criminal defense attorneys would never go about trying to answer this question until they have had an adequate opportunity to fully investigate.
 Obtaining the underlying facts adequate information from the discoverable case information provided by the Prosecutor is necessary to forming an educated opinion.
 We pride ourselves in the quality of the cases we take on as opposed to quantity.
 We do not sacrifice the value of our client’s case in favor of quick and easy settlements with the Prosecutor.

 Is it possible to settle without having to go to trial?